hfp/libxstream/samples/ozaki/README.md

 sample ([LIBXS](https://github.com/hfp/libxs)), which owns the GEMM interceptor.
 See its README for details.

+## Output Tile Selection

+The output tile per work-group (BM x BN) is chosen per call from M and N, because the best tile depends strongly on problem size: the total work-item count is invariant to the tile, so the tile only controls how many work-groups the problem splits into and how far M and N are padded to a tile multiple.
+A large tile maximizes operand reuse but produces too few work-groups to fill the device at small sizes; on a GPU Max 1550 the fixed 128x256 tile costs up to 1.7x at M=N=256..640 while being optimal from ~1024 upward.

+Selection maximizes arithmetic intensity `BM*BN/(BM+BN)` per unit of padded work, subject to two constraints: the work-group size bound `SG * (BM/(XMX_M*RTM)) * (BN/(XMX_N*RTN)) <= max_wgs`, and enough work-groups to saturate the compute units (OZAKI_TILE_SAT).
+The intensity term is maximal for square tiles, which keeps the split balanced rather than degenerate.
+Set OZAKI_TM/OZAKI_TN to bypass selection and pin a tile.

 ## Kernel Registry

-Scheme 1 fused GEMM kernels are compiled on demand via a JIT registry.
-The compile-time cutoff (OZAKI_CUTOFF) is baked into each kernel specialization, allowing the compiler to eliminate dead slice-pair iterations and reduce register pressure.
-The first call with a given cutoff value triggers JIT compilation (~100 ms); subsequent calls hit the registry cache.
-Typical workloads produce 2-3 specializations (full cutoff, reduced cutoff, each with/without bounds checking).
+Both schemes compile fused GEMM kernels on demand via a JIT registry keyed by the output tile plus the bounds-checking variant; Scheme 1 additionally keys on the compile-time cutoff (OZAKI_CUTOFF), which lets the compiler eliminate dead slice-pair iterations and reduce register pressure.
+The first call with a given key triggers JIT compilation (~100 ms); subsequent calls hit the registry cache.
+A workload with a single matrix shape produces one specialization per scheme.

 ## Example